usf-cs212-spring2021/usf-cs212-spring2021.github.io/guides/exam-1.md

 - You should understand how to create and use **streams** and stream pipelines, and the differences between a stream and a collection.

 - You should understand terminology with respect to stream operations, including **intermediate** versus **terminal** operations, **lazy** versus **eager** operations, and what it means for an operation to be **non-interfering**, **stateless**, and without **side-effects**.

+- You should understand how to use **assertions** in Java using the `assert` keyword, and where it is (or is not) appropriate to use.

+- You should understand how to **configure and use Log4j2** for logging and debugging.
+If given a configuration file, you should be able to determine where log messages will go (file or console), which level log messages will be output (all, info, debug, etc.), and in what format.